 What does it measure?
-UNCA's debt service burden as a percentage of its total expenses, which is market participants, evaluates UNCA's relative cost of borrowing to its overall expenditures and provides a measure of UNCA's budgetary flexibility
+UNCA's debt service burden as a percentage of its total expenses, which is used as the denominator because it is typically more stable than revenues

+- Why is it tracked?
+The ratio, which is widely tracked by rating agencies and other capital market participants, evaluates UNCA's relative cost of borrowing to its overall expenditures and provides a measure of UNCA's budgetary flexibility - How is it calculated?
+Annual debt service divided by annual operating expenses - Policy Ratio: Not to exceed 5.80%